Warnings

 What may interact with Xiaflex?

--aspirin and aspirin-like medicines
+-Aspirin and aspirin-like medications

-What should I tell my health care provider before I take Xiaflex?
+What should I tell my health care provider before I take Xiaflex

 They need to know if you have any of these conditions:

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using Xiaflex?

-Your condition will be monitored carefully while you are receiving this medicine.
+Your condition will be monitored carefully while you are receiving this medication.

 Where should I keep my medicine?

-This drug is given in a hospital or clinic and will not be stored at home.
+This medication is given in a hospital or clinic.
+It will not be stored at home.